philpagel/PCE174-communication/readme.md

           Toggle view mode for saved data
           Button: LIGHT/LOAD-hold

+      get-live-data
+          Read live data.
+          Button: None
+          Returns data in the specified format (-f)

       get-saved-data
           Read manually saved data
           Button: None
           Returns data in the specified format (-f)

 ## get-live-data

-This commandread live data from the instrument.
+This command reads live data from the instrument.
 I.e. the current readings.
+This can be used for single readings or automated logging from a computer without using the logging feature of the instrument.
 By default, the command returns comma separated data (CSV) to `STDOUT`.
 Example:

     date, time, value, relvalue, unit, range, mode, hold, APO, power, dispmode, memload, mem_no, read_no 2007-08-15, 23:49:58, 21.1, 21.1, lux, 400, normal, cont, on, ok, time, mem, 27, 12